srikanthmalla/sync_data/README.md

 1. Clone the repo to your workspace `https://github.com/srikanthmalla/sync_data.git`

-2. Change the path to the bag file in launch/synchronizer.launch
+2. go the package `cd sync_data`

+3. Download the test ros_bag file by running `sh download_dataset.sh`, it downloads sample dataset from MIT Stata Center.

-3. Compile the code using `catkin_make`
+4. Compile the code using `catkin_make`

-4. Run roslaunch sync_data synchronizer.launch
+5. Run `roslaunch sync_data synchronizer.launch`

+6. You can find the outputs in project folder `pointcloud/` and `imu/`